ldrobnik/tech-comm-starter-pack/docs/markdown.md

 ## Images

-To add an image, type an exclamation mark (!) and follow it by the alt text in square brackets and the image URL in round brackets.
+To add an image, type an exclamation mark (!) and follow it by an alt text in square brackets and the image URL in round brackets.

 ```
 ![Markdown logo](images/markdown-logo.png)